ybao81/valetbike/notes/app-creation.md

 - Update `routes.rb` to direct the application to that new `stations#index` controller method
 - Build and style the `application.html.erb` layout, `stations/_row.html.erb` view, and `stations/index.html.erb` view using several stylesheets `flexbox.css`, `global.css`, `pages.css`, and `variables.css`

-## Parting thoughts for other developers...
+## Parting thoughts regarding new developers...

-Regrettably I did not have time to write a rake task to import the station and bike data the ValleyBike devs shared with us.
-Glancing at those CSV files, I suspect there's a bunch of useless columns in there so we should dive deeper before trying to use those as seed data!
+Regrettably I have not had time to write a rake task to import the station and bike data the ValleyBike devs shared.
+Glancing at those files, I suspect **there's a bunch of useless columns in the CSV data** so we should dive deeper before trying to use those to seed our database.
+Our rake task only needs to import some of the information, and we should **follow The Rails Way by using the power of associations between models** rather than uncritically ingesting the raw data.

+Similarly, as we create new features we have to remind the new developers to **build on the existing associations and data patterns** I already laid the groundwork for.
+Looking at our backlog, it seems like the **next features only require generating a few files and adding a couple of lines of code**.
+My commit history along with the notes above should be enough to point our new hires in the right direction.

+But I really hope these junior engineers have internalized the importance of [consulting the Rails Guides](https://guides.rubyonrails.org).
+We really need to order some of those RTFM mugs for our new hires.
+Are their professors even teaching them how to work with application frameworks in college or what?